 With power and wealth often comes a resistance to change.
 This powerful, wealthy community would be likely to resist efforts to share the ways of Christ.
 And those who dared to share Christ with them would be doing so at great risk since Pakistan is such a dangerous mission field.

-* Pray for the hearts of the Sidhu Jats to be softened by the Holy Spirit leading to a community-wide movement to Christ.
+Pray for the hearts of the Sidhu Jats to be softened by the Holy Spirit leading to a community-wide movement to Christ.